Open-ended toys make great gifts! They often can outlast other toys with more bells and whistles.

 While putting together this list, I asked a few fellow twin moms what their kids love.
-One of the suggestions I think I’ll be putting on our own list this year – a Marbulous-Translucent Marble Run.
+One of the suggestions I think I’ll be putting on our own list this year – a marble run!

-We got an earlier version of the Mega Bloks First Builders Block Scooping Wagon Building Set when Liam was a toddler.
+We got an earlier version of this Mega Bloks Wagon when Liam was a toddler.
 It got played with all the way up until the girls were about 4 or 5.
-At first it was all about putting blocks in and stacking blocks.
+At first, it was all about putting blocks in and stacking blocks.
 Later, it was involved in lots of pretend play (so it was hard to know which category to put it in here!)

 For big kids (ages 6 and up) who love to build, a ZOOB 250 Piece Building Set would be a ton of fun.
 I love how the pieces have so many interesting functions.
 This STEM toy is on our own list this year as well.

-Another big kid toy (ages 7 and up) that my mom friends recommended to me is K’nex.
+K’nex.
 They have instructions for basic builds, but also leave lots of room for creativity.
-The K’NEX 375 Piece Deluxe Building Set is good place to start.
+The K’NEX 35 Model Building Set is a good place to start.

 Open-Ended Toys – Pretend Play

 We have a play tent theater very similar to the Pacific Play Grocery Store/Puppet Theater Tent shown above.
 We love it!
 You can take it down when it’s not in use.
 When it’s up, it encourages open-ended play.